neuralmagic/sparseml/src/sparseml/transformers/docs/TEXT_CLASSIFICATION.md

 ## Once the Training is Done...

 The artifacts of the training process are saved to the directory `--output_dir`.
-Once the script terminates, you should find there everything required to deploy or further modify the model.
+Once the script terminates, the directory will have everything required to deploy or further modify the model such as:

-This includes the recipe (with the full description of the sparsification attributes), checkpoint files (saved in the appropriate framework format), Hugging Face Transformer's specific files (e.g. the tokenizer), etc.
+- The recipe (with the full description of the sparsification attributes).
+- Checkpoint files (saved in the appropriate framework format).
+- Additional configuration files (e.g., tokenizer, dataset info).

 ### Exporting the Sparse Model to ONNX